 According to the consulting firm iResearch, Yihaodian has a 1.5% market share in the online sales industry.
 The success of Yihaodian is quite surprising after the announcement by Walmart in July 2015 stating that it took control of the whole venture from its partner, with a payment of $760 million for the 49% left.
 The executives planned to expand faster, by being part of the online and mobile shopping market In China.
 As a consequence, they would slow down their store expansion in China.
-Walmart strived to connect its physical activities to online operations on Yihaodian’s market, to keep up with the Chinese environment, which is evolving fast and digitally.
+Walmart strived to connect its physical activities to online operations in Yihaodian’s market, to keep up with the Chinese environment, which is evolving fast and digitally.
 The needs of the Chinese are constantly changing.
-They are more willing to buy online, they accept online offers and buy faster as well, this could lead to major opportunities after this collaboration with JD.com.
+They are more willing to buy online, accept online offers and buy faster as well, this could lead to major opportunities after this collaboration with JD.com.

-After this decision, Walmart’s China sales in existing stores recorded a slight increase according to the Chief Executive David Cheesewright.
+After this decision, Walmart’s China sales in existing stores recorded a slight increase according to Chief Executive David Cheesewright.
 He says that opportunities would be coming up soon, he cited the weakness of the Chinese economy so far, and the strong domestic competition as factors hindering their growth.
-Walmart hopes to develop through the growth of Sam’s Club, a warehouse-chain developed locally.
+Walmart hopes to develop through the growth of Sam’s Club, a warehouse chain developed locally.
 It represents about 10% of the Chinese sales for Walmart, and there is definitely more to come in the next few years.
-Sam’s Club is about to shift to the core of the Walmart’s online business strategy.
-Walmart plans to base its online e-commerce platform with Sam’s Club stores to better utilize this partnership with JD.com.
+Sam’s Club is about to shift to the core of Walmart’s online business strategy.
+Walmart plans to base its online e-commerce platform on Sam’s Club stores to better utilize this partnership with JD.com.